Chilocorus circumdatus

 Chilocorus circumdatus, the red chilocorus, is a species of lady beetle in the family Coccinellidae.
 It is native to Southern Asia, and has been introduced to Hawaii.

+Description

+Adults reach a length of about 4.5–5.1 mm.
 Helmet shaped, the beetle is rich in Orange-red colour with a fine black margin around the base of wings.

+Life history

+They have been recorded preying on scale insect.